 Smoothing - Smooths the Radar display in the Main Display window.
-There are seven types of smoothing: None, 5-point, 9-point, Gaussian,

-Cressman, Circular, and Rectangular weighted smoothers.
+There are seven types of smoothing: None, 5-point, 9-point, Gaussian, Cressman, Circular, and Rectangular weighted smoothers.
 The smoothing factor can be adjusted for all except the 5-point and 9-point smoothers.
 The higher the value, the smoother the grid.
 For Cressman, Circular, and Rectangular aperture smoothing types, the smoothing factor is the radius in grid spacing units.

 Levels - Displays the native levels for the CAPPI Radar display.
-Use the dropdown menu to select one of the default levels to view, or type your own value into the Levels box and hit Enter.
-Additionally, you can use the button to switch between levels, or the check the Cycle checkbox to animate vertically through all of the default levels in the Levels dropdown menu.
+Use the dropdown menu to select one of the default levels to view, or type a value into the Levels box and hit Enter.
+Additionally, the button can be used to switch between levels, or the check the Cycle checkbox to animate vertically through all of the default levels in the Levels dropdown menu.
 The Current Level represents the pressure level at which the data is being displayed in the Main Display window at that moment.
+The Dwell value can be set via the text box or slider, in half second intervals, to control the speed of the level cycling.

 Display Mode - Sets the way the texture of the data is displayed.
-You can select Solid, Mesh, or Points.
+The valid options are Solid, Mesh, or Points.
 This is useful for looking at the structure of the underlying data.